lah993/DQ_national_survey/README.md

 ## Description
 This repository contains the raw data collected from a web-based survey which aimed to explore the procedures for ensuring data quality in Australian clinical research studies.
 Clinical researchers were asked about their data quality monitoring procedures at all stages of a clinical study.
 This includes how data was defined, collected, stored, processed and represented.
 This dataset also include how data quality education and training was delivered to data entry staff and data managers.

-This dataset has the potential to be reused by but not limited to the biomedical and health informatics community in the management of data and knowledge relating to health and disease.
+This dataset has the potential to be reused by, but not limited to, the biomedical and health informatics community in the management of data and knowledge relating to health and disease.
 Further, this dataset could be reused by clinical researchers to determine what procedures are being implemented by similar study types and designs to theirs.
 Lastly, as this dataset is limited to the Australian clinical research study setting and therefore it could be used to make international comparisons.

 ## License
 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]